The Surprising Benefits of Music for Mental Health

 When you purchase a Setanta Soprano whistle from McNeela Instruments you will receive a selection of truly excellent online whistle lessons with maker and tutor, John O’Brien.

-The All New Online Irish Whistle Lessons Course with John O’Brien
+Online Irish Whistle Lessons Course with John O’Brien

-Released late 2020 this course, produced by leading musical director, David Hayes, has been garnering rave reviews and is designed for all levels of player, from complete beginners to advanced level.
+This course, produced by leading musical director, David Hayes, has been garnering rave reviews and is designed for all levels of player, from complete beginners to advanced level.

 Sign up now for a special introductory offer and start a new musical adventure with McNeela Music and John O’Brien.